periwinkleispurple/bash_install/readme.md

 Or wget -q -O – periwinkle.ovh/library/glpi/glpiandfusioninventory.sh | sudo bash
 ```

-puTTy Issues #1 :If wget is not working for some reason, use curl instead :
+puTTy Issues #1 : If wget is not working for some reason, use curl instead :
 ```
 curl periwinkle.ovh/library/glpi/glpiandfusioninventory.sh | sudo bash
 ```